Fill out and submit a Voluntary Savings Form (VSF) and turn it in to your benefits office to sign up for the TDI 403(b) plan.

 Additional simple examples are provided on the back side of the VSF.
 If completing the VSF electronically, the numbers on the form can be changed to perform some basic calculations for your specific situation.
 This quick calculator is provided as a general tool for your use while planning your contributions.
 If you have any questions about what contribution level is best for your situation, please contact one of our providers or speak with your financial advisor.

 GENERAL: All tax-deferred investment (TDI) new enrollments, restarts, changes, and stops require completion of the VSF.
-The completed VSF must be sent to the address of employee’s campus benefits office shown on this form.
+The completed VSF must be sent to the address of employee’s campus benefits office shown on this form, or submitted electronically if applicable.
 The VSF is an agreement between the employee and his/her employing institution.
 The salary deferral is a voluntary salary reduction from gross pay.
 The salary reduction amount is invested with one of the Providers, in an account in employee’s name, under provisions of IRC 403(b).
 The investment options under the plan are tax-sheltered annuities or mutual fund custodial accounts.
 Except for Roth contributions, state and federal income taxes are withheld only on remaining salary after the reduction.
 Other withholdings, deductions, and contributions, including Social Security taxes, apply to gross pay before the salary reduction.
 PERS and ORP contributions are not reduced by salary reductions under the 403(b) plan, (ORS 243.830).
 Court-ordered deductions from pay (e.g. garnishments) are based on gross pay; they are not affected by salary deferral under this VSF.
 For assistance in completing this form, employees should consult an investment, financial, or tax advisor to determine the correct deferral amount.

 ONE VSF: No more than one VSF may be in effect at any time.
 Any prior VSF is replaced by the most recent VSF.